-My other favourite lens is one you’ve probably heard more about.
-The EF 85mm f/1.8 USM is best known as a portrait lens, but it’s a great and versatile lens.
+One of my favorite lenses is the Canon EF 85mm f/1.8.
+It’s best known as a portrait lens, but it is very versatile.
 It can be used for many other types of photography from product and food to street and event photography.

 The 85mm f/1.8 is one of Canon’s oldest autofocus lenses still in production.
 First introduced in 1993, it has seen many variations, although the name and much of the lens has remained the same in its 27-year-long career.
 You can still get it under the same name, and for a similar price as in 1993.

 It’s famous for providing an excellent cost to performance ratio.
 Besides the nifty fifty, this is the second most popular lens that makes the signature shallow-depth-of-field portrait look available for all photographers.

 Its optical performance is fantastic for the price, although nothing groundbreaking for a good prime lens.

 In the box, you’ll find nothing else than the lens, the front and rear caps, and a user manual.
 A lens hood is available for purchase separately.
 I recommend getting a third-party one for protection, but it’s not necessary optically.